wireapp/wire-server/source/install/dependencies-ansible.rst

-Dependencies to run ansible from the machine doing an installation
+.. _deps:

+Dependencies on operator's machine
 --------------------------------------------------------------------

 You need python2, some python dependencies, a specific version of ansible, and gnu make.
 Then, you need to download specific ansible roles using ansible-galaxy, and binaries `kubectl` and `helm`.
 You have two options to achieve this: